An Investigation of Multi-feature Extraction and Super-resolution with Fast Microphone Arrays: Response Time Analysis

 A 3 ms response correlates to a response above 330 Hz -- faster than many static sensor arrays.
 However, the microphone has a reported sensitivity limit of 10 kHz and we sample the system at 2300 Hz, putting the Nyquist frequency at 1150 Hz – far higher than our measured response time.
 We therefore attribute the limiting factor of the response time to the latency introduced by the elastomer.

-\textbf{Limitations of this Analysis.} Although we denote the start of contact to be just before the F/T sensor senses the contact, this is not a precise ground truth measurement for the beginning of contact as the F/T sensor has its own response characteristics.
-According to its datasheet \cite{atidatasheet}, the -3dB cutoff of the frequency response is approximately 1800 Hz, and it can deliver data to the ethernet port with a delay of 0.286 ms. In addition, we do not quantify delays of reading from the ethernet port, serial communication with the Teensy, or with ROS2 publishers and subscribers.
+\textbf{Limitations of this Analysis.} The F/T sensor is not a precise ground truth measurement for the beginning of contact as it has its own response characteristics.
+The frequency response's -3dB cutoff is around 1800 Hz, and it can deliver data to the ethernet port with a 0.286 ms delay~\cite{atidatasheet}.
+In addition, we do not quantify delays from Ethernet port reading, Teensy serial communication, or ROS2.
 Ultimately, this experiment provides an estimate of the response time relative to a fast or quasi-real-time baseline.